detectiveslauer/coding-dojo-lcd-digits/README.md

 Task
 ----

 Create an LCD string representation of an integer value using a 3x3 grid of space, underscore, and pipe characters for each digit.
-Each digit is shown below (using a dot instead of a space)
+Each digit is shown below (using a dot instead of a space).

     ._.   ...   ._.   ._.   ...   ._.   ._.   ._.   ._.   ._.
     |.|   ..|   ._|   ._|   |_|   |_.   |_.   ..|   |_|   |_|